 Personal Competency Statement

 A Personal Competency Statement serves two purposes: it allows you to meet the General Entry Requirements and it allows you to tell us about your personal experiences.
+The idea of a supporting statement is to demonstrate your ‘capacity to succeed’ at tertiary study.
+Think of it as a job application where you are conveying to us your knowledge, skills, maturity and life experience.

 - What you have done to prepare for tertiary study